frankhale/toby/README.md

   over for the same thing
 - Usage info from within the app
 - Add `/import` to import new videos in the data.txt file
-- Add better support for larger data sets.
-Currently if there are a large number of search results (excluding YouTube searches which default to 25 results) all the results will be listed.

 ### Updating the data file

-Unlike previous versions of Toby the data.txt file located in the data folder is now only used initially to create the database which stores your favorite videos.
+Unlike previous versions of toby the data.txt file located in the data folder is now only used initially to create the database which stores your favorite videos.
 Videos stored in the database can be exported by entering the `/archive` command in the search box.
 A corresponding `/import` command has not been